romkatv/powerlevel10k/README.md

   * `POWERLEVEL9K_EXPERIMENTAL_TIME_REALTIME (STRING) [default="false"]`

-    If set to true, `time` segment will update every second, turning into a realtime clock.
+    If set to `"true"`, `time` segment will update every second, turning into a realtime clock.

 ## Try it out